 - Fairbairn Dam near Emerald (first stage completed December 2016)

 - Paradise Dam near Biggenden (first stage completed December 2016)

 The next stages of improvement works Paradise Dam and Fairbairn Dam and the first stage of the Burdekin Falls Dam Foundation Drainage Improvement projects are commencing in 2017.

 A number of other SunWater dams and storages will undergo safety improvements in the longer term:

-- Paradise Dam near Bundaberg (Stage 1 to 4)
+- Paradise Dam near Bundaberg (further stages)